 While recent years have seen an influx of people transferring out of their final salary pension scheme – largely due to a spike in transfer rates – there are many things to consider before taking that leap of faith.
 For starters… Is your cash-equivalent transfer value as good as it looks on the surface?

-Basically?
-There is no cookie cutter answer.
+There is no cookie-cutter answer.
 The ‘worth’ of your CETV will depend on your unique goals and needs.
-We’re explaining the different influences on CETV and what this means for you in our latest blog.

 All pension scheme providers will calculate transfer values differently; there is no ‘one size fits all’ approach to these calculations.
 Plus, very few schemes will publish their precise calculation method.
 However – as a starting point – they will calculate your CETV by identifying the cash amount needed to buy the final salary scheme benefits if invested on the day of the calculator.